toniskobic/webdp-assignment-1/README.md

 # WebDP Assignment 1

-WebDP Assignment 1 is a static HTML and CSS website made as part of a college assignment.
+WebDP Assignment 1 is a static HTML, CSS and JavaScript website made as part of a college assignment.
 This assignment is the first of four assignments made as part of the faculty undergraudate studies course "Web Design and Programming".
 Website is implemented using the [BEM (Block, Element, Modifer)](https://en.bem.info/methodology/) methodology.